 Born a Londoner, Susie Kelly spent most of the first 25 years of her life in Kenya.
 She now lives in south-west France with her husband and assorted animals.
 She believes that her explosive temper is a legacy from her Irish-American grandfather, but has no idea who to blame for her incompetence as a housewife.
 Still, she’s very kind to animals, small children and elderly people.
 Susie particularly enjoys exploring the road less travelled, discovering the lives and events of lesser-known places.

 Prior to publishing with Blackbird, Susie was with Transworld who sold over 50,000 of her titles in the UK.
 Some of those are rights-reverted and are now available to readers worldwide for the first time.
 25% of Susie’s royalties from The Valley of Heaven and Hell are shared equally between Cancer Research and Tower Hill Stables Sanctuary in Essex.

 Susie Kelly is the patron of the Charroux Literary Festival.

-A pick from some of the best bits of Susie's blog diaries reveal the minutiae of expat day to day life in rural France.
+A further selection from some of the best bits of Susie's blog diaries reveal the minutiae of expat day to day life in rural France.
 A must-read for Susie Kelly fans and anybody thinking of, or dreaming of, moving to France.